kubernetes-sigs/kubebuilder/docs/book/src/cronjob-tutorial.md

-Too many tutorials start out with some really contrived setup, or some toy application that gets the basics across, and then stalls out on the more complicated suff.
+Too many tutorials start out with some really contrived setup, or some toy application that gets the basics across, and then stalls out on the more complicated stuff.
 Instead, this tutorial should take you through (almost) the full gamut of complexity with Kubebuilder, starting off simple and building up to something pretty full-featured.